F&M College Library

 We gather today on the homeland of Native peoples whose history is integral to our past and present, but long denied.
 In addition to the Susquehannock who lived here in the 17th century, this land was home to the Lenape, Nanticoke, Piscataway, Seneca and Haudenosaunee Confederacy, Shawnee, and others throughout millennia.
 We acknowledge that Franklin & Marshall College's presence here is a direct legacy of settler colonialism.
 As a College community, we commit ourselves to the ongoing work of acknowledging and respecting those who came before us on these lands, and to act collectively in support of Native communities.

-Full Land Acknowledgement Statement to come!
+Full Land Acknowledgement Statement

 Research the Land You Occupy